 Eliminating the six protected class policy could increase program costs.

 Even setting aside the negative impact on beneficiaries who rely on this valuable protection, eliminating the six protected classes designation can increase Part and Part B costs.
 Suppose beneficiaries can’t access the most medically appropriate prescription drugs for their condition.
 In that case, they will likely incur higher charges elsewhere in the program, such as additional physician services or emergency room utilization.

 First, for humanitarian reasons, the proposed changes target vulnerable populations, including the elderly, those with multiple chronic conditions, and the sickest people in the country.
-They need access to medications that work for them as prescribed by their doctors.
+They need access to medications that work for them as their doctors prescribe.